-The 9/11 Commission Report (pdf, 585 pages) Exit Notice, Washington, DC: National Commission on Terrorist Attacks Upon the United States, 2004.
+The 9/11 Commission Report (pdf, 585 pages), Washington, DC: National Commission on Terrorist Attacks Upon the United States, 2004.

 [note 2] Landler, M., "German Police Arrest 3 in Terror Plot,"

-[note 3] Associated Press, "Prosecutors Allege Suspects Shot 'Casing Video' Exit Notice," MSNBC, April 28, 2006.
+[note 3] Associated Press, "Prosecutors Allege Suspects Shot 'Casing Video'," MSNBC, April 28, 2006.

-[note 4] Office of the Press Secretary, "Remarks by Secretary of Homeland Security Tom Ridge Regarding Recent Threat Reports," press
+[note 4] Office of the Press Secretary, "Remarks by Secretary of Homeland Security Tom Ridge Regarding Recent Threat Reports," press release from the U.S. Department of Homeland Security, August 1, 2004.

-U.S. Department of Justice, Findings and Recommendations of the Suspicious Activity Report (SAR) Support and Implementation Project (pdf, 52 pages) Exit Notice, Washington, DC: U.S. Department of Justice, June 2008.
+Findings and Recommendations of the Suspicious Activity Report (SAR) Support and Implementation Project (pdf, 52 pages), Washington, DC: U.S. Department of Justice, June 2008.

 Developing and Testing a Method for Using 911 Calls for Identifying Potential Pre-Planning Terrorist Surveillance Activities (pdf, 122 pages), final report submitted to the National Institute of Justice, U.S. Department of Justice, Washington, DC: May 2008 (NCJ 222911).

-O'Harrow, R., "Centers Tap Into Personal Databases: State Groups Were Formed After 9/11 Exit Notice," Washington Post, April 2, 2008.
+[note 7] O'Harrow, R., "Centers Tap Into Personal Databases: State Groups Were Formed After 9/11,"

 [note 8] Information Sharing Environment, "Nationwide Suspicious Activities Reporting (SAR) Initiative," Washington, DC: Information Sharing Environment.